alyssulee/SpeeDine/README.md

 Please ensure that your version of Visual Studio 2022 has the "ASP.NET and web development" package and can run .NET 5.

 ## What is SpeeDine?
-SpeeDine is a web application that a restaurant can use to give its patrons an fast, efficient, and fun dining experience!
-Instead of using paper menus and having to order through a waiter, guests can use SpeeDine to have all the control in the palm on their hands!
-To access SpeeDine, guests can scan the QR code at their table on their own devices.
+SpeeDine is a restaurant ordering web application designed for mobile devices.
+Restaurant can use the SpeeDine website to give its patrons a fast, efficient, and fun dining experience!
+Instead of using paper menus and having to order through a waiter, guests can use SpeeDine to control the ordering process in the palm on their hands!
+To access SpeeDine, guests can simply scan the QR code at their table on their own devices.
 Each device will be tied to that specific guest and to that specific table.
-SpeeDine gives them the ability to look through the menu, order items, split the bill, request payment, call the waiter, and more!
+SpeeDine gives patrons the ability to look through the menu, order items, split the bill, request payment, call the waiter, and more!

 ## Features
 - Website that can be accessed from any mobile device